 - Sun-Dried Tomato Lemon Mayonnaise (recipe included below)

 What if I don’t have a grill?

-I’m so happy you asked!
 You can achieve a similar char from a cast iron skillet.
 You will at least get great caramelization that will form a “crust” of sorts.
-So that would be my second choice.
-And of course these burgers would also be delicious if you sauté them in whatever your favorite sauté pan is — they just might not develop a “crust” on the outside.
+Of course these burgers would also be delicious if you sauté them in whatever your favorite sauté pan is — they just might not develop a “crust” on the outside.

 A grill however, isn’t just a cooking tool, it acts almost as an ingredient, as it adds its own unique flavor.
-The aforementioned smoky, char flavor, that is.
+The aforementioned smoky, char flavor.

-The grilled Mediterranean burgers are quick and easy to make — you can even make and shape them the night before you plan to serve them.
+Yes!
+You can make and shape them the night before you plan to serve them.
 Just wrap them tightly in plastic and keep them refrigerated until you’re ready for them to hit the grill (or the pan).

 Oh, and I make a very easy Sun-Dried Tomato-Lemon Mayonnaise to go with these burgers.
 It’s so good that you just might want to eat it with a spoon!
 (It’s included in the recipe below.)

 Any salad or potato side is always great with burgers.
 Here are a few of my favorites: